 16 ways to finance your cleantech business

-Most cleantech entrepreneurs have ambitious goals: Solve major environmental challenges with new, often unproven technologies—all while making money for themselves and their shareholders.
+Most cleantech entrepreneurs have ambitious goals: solve major environmental challenges using new, often unproven technologies, all while making a profit.

 Cleantechs tend to be hardware intensive, especially in capital-intensive cleantech sectors such as energy storage, advanced materials, waste-to-energy and bioproducts, where tens or hundreds of millions of dollars in investments may be required to build a commercial facility.

-“While the high capital requirements and market complexity have scared off many cleantech investors, Canada has still emerged as a cleantech powerhouse and launched some of the most promising, globally competitive cleantech companies.” says Zoltan Tompa, Director, Innovation and Adoption in BDC’s Cleantech practice.
+“While the high capital requirements and market complexity have scared off many cleantech investors, Canada has still emerged as a cleantech powerhouse and launched some of the most promising, globally competitive cleantech companies,” says Zoltan Tompa, Senior Partner and Team Lead for BDC’s Climate Tech Fund.

-The 2017 Global Cleantech Innovation Index ranked Canada 4th out of 40 countries, ahead of the U.S. and Israel.
-Canadian companies also accounted for 13 of the top 100 companies in the prestigious Global Cleantech 100 list in 2018.
+Canada ranked 4th out of 19 countries in the 2023 Global Cleantech Innovation Index, ahead of Germany and Israel.
+Canadian companies also accounted for 12 of the top 100 companies in the prestigious Global Cleantech 100 list.

-Here’s an overview of 1 typical sources of financing for cleantech companies, by development stage.
+Here is an overview of 16 typical sources of financing for cleantech companies, by development stage.

-The start-up phase is when you distill your vision into a compelling business plan that will orient your actions and help you pitch to potential investors or lenders.
+The start-up phase is when you distill your vision into a compelling business plan that will orient your actions and help you pitch to potential investors and financial institutions.
 Many cleantech businesses start creating a working prototype of their technology at this stage.

 What are my financing options?

 Your first investor should be yourself; usually through a combination of your own cash, collateral on your assets and sweat equity—the value of the work you put into the business.
-You can also turn to a spouse, parents, family or friends for loans and investment.
+You can also turn to a spouse, parents, family or friends for loans and investment (love money).